a9b3/mves/readme.md

 ## Todo

-- support `import foo from './foo'` infer foo.jsx? or foo/index.js
+- support `import foo from './foo'` foo could potentially be `foo.js` or `foo/index.js` right now it only supports `import foo from './foo.js`'

+- better logging for user, right now it prints absolute path of modified file, nicer to print relative to project root or specified scope.

+- support multiple input args just like mv for ex. `mv foo bar zed dir` will move foo bar and zed into dir